Menu

 Announcements

-At our General Membership Meeting on Oct 18, the members present approved changes to the Bylaws that reflect our more gender inclusive attitude.
+At our General Membership Meeting on June 8, 2025, the members present approved changes to the Bylaws that end Board term limits.
 You can view this updated version of our Bylaws in the Members only section.

 Volunteers Needed